mjostaszewski/BH22-BioHAckrXiv-paper/report/paper.md

 Future work includes:

-\begin{enumerate}
-\item Finalise this report and aim for a peer reviewed publication
+- Finalise this report and aim for a peer reviewed publication
-\item Persist the CV following a proposed strategy in [@cox2021faircv]
+- Persist the CV following a proposed strategy in [@cox2021faircv]
-\item Collaborate with ELIXIR Training Platform for [TrainingMaterials BioSchema profile](https://bioschemas.org/profiles/TrainingMaterial/1.0-RELEASE) to provide CV-related info directly on training websites
+- Collaborate with ELIXIR Training Platform for [TrainingMaterials BioSchema profile](https://bioschemas.org/profiles/TrainingMaterial/1.0-RELEASE) to provide CV-related info directly on training websites
-\end{enumerate}

 # Discussion